-Productivity and Performance Expert | Bestselling Author, The Productivity Project
+Productivity and Performance Expert | Bestselling Author, Hyperfocus and The Productivity Project

 Chris Bailey provides audiences with practical and tactical advice for becoming more productive.
 Called “the most productive man you’d ever hope to meet” by TED Talks, a “productivity mastermind” by Fast Company, “a quirky and energetic guide through the productivity thicket” by the Harvard Business Review, and an “all-around productivity guru” by Wired Magazine, Bailey will transform how you and your audience think about productivity in the workplace and beyond.